-MTHFR Polymorphisms: C677T & A1298C Alleles
+MTHFR Polymorphisms C677T & A1298C Alleles

-The C677T allele is characterized by a point mutation at position 677 of the MTHFR gene that converts a cytosine (C) into a thymine (T); this mutation results in an amino acid substitution (alanine to valine) in the enzyme.
+The C677T allele is characterised by a point mutation at position 677 of the MTHFR gene that converts a cytosine (C) into a thymine (T); this mutation results in an amino acid substitution (alanine to valine) in the enzyme.
 This genetic change leads to a defective MTHFR enzyme that maintains only 50% of the normal activity.
 The wild-type genotype (677CC) exists in 75%, while heterozygosity (677CT) exists in 10% of the general white population from northern European descent.
 Homozygosity for the valine variant (677TT) is present in about 15% of the general population and these individuals tend to have increased blood homocysteine levels.
 Those heterozygous (677CT) have intermediate homocysteine levels.
 The effect of the MTHFR genotype on homocysteine concentrations is most significant among those with low folate status.

-Another common polymorphism in the MTHFR gene, A1298C, has been described.
-The A1298C allele is characterised by a point mutation at position 1298 of the MTHFR gene that converts an alanine (A) into a cytosine (C); this mutation results in an amino acid substitution (glutamate to alanine) in the enzyme.
+Another common polymorphism, the A1298C allele, is characterised by a point mutation at position 1298 of the MTHFR gene that converts an alanine (A) into cytosine (C); this mutation results in an amino acid substitution (glutamate to alanine) in the enzyme.
 People who are heterozygous for both the A1298C and C677T alleles tend to have increased serum homocysteine levels, a biochemical profile similar to that seen among C677T homozygotes.